-The switch can be managed through the operational network, known as in-band management.
+Alternatively, the switch can be managed through the operational network, known as in-band management.
 Because in-band management traffic is mixed in with operational network traffic, it is subject to all of the filtering rules usually applied to a standard network ports such as ACLs and VLAN tagging.
-In-band network management can be accessed via a connection to any network port (1-28/52).
+In-band network management can be accessed through a connection to any network port.